astronomer/docs/learn/airflow-snowflake.md

 :::tip

-Whether you want to store your SQL code in individual SQL files or as strings in a Python module is a matter of personal preference.
+Whether to store your SQL code in individual SQL files or as strings in a Python module is a matter of personal preference.
+Astronomer recommends to store lengthy SQL statements in a dedicated file.

 :::